 string

-The full topic string the publisher sent (not the filter).
+The full topic string that the publisher sent (not the filter).

 string

-The clientId of the publisher — for attribution / per-client demux.
+The clientId of the publisher.
+Use it for attribution and per-client demux.

 Uint8Array | bytes